 My son often comes up to me and says, “I’m going on an adventure.”
 True: it may be hiding behind trees in the backyard, but the excitement is there!
 Our family loves adventure, and we use the word when we are doing something exciting, like 4Wheel Driving on the beach, hiking, visiting a theme park or even just taking a different road home.
 “Let’s go on an adventure today!”
 Bring.
 It.
 On.

 There’s a lot of noise about happiness these days.
 I think happiness is less about doing what you want and more about choosing to be content with what you have.
-Happiness is a choice.
+It’s the way you look at a situation.
+I also see happiness as a consequence, not a goal; a natural consequence of carving a life of value is that feeling of satisfaction.
 That is part of the reason why I have the “Pollyanna” in the ingredients of a Fun Mum.
-Pollyanna didn’t always have very much, but she always found ways to be happy regardless.
-The “Glad Game” she called it.
-What a beautiful, encouraging concept.
 When my kids are all “poor me” I encourage them to make a choice to be happy.
-To make the choice to be content, even when things don’t turn out the way they expect.
+To be content, to look at things differently, to carve out a life of significance and satisfaction, even when things don’t turn out the way they expect.

 Definition: to be optimistic, and the general feeling that some desire will be fulfilled